mminhlequang/simple_apps_flutter/apps/pics_puzzle/README.md

 # Real Jigsaw Puzzle

-Go88 Puzzles is a jigsaw puzzle game powered by Flutter and Flame.
+gotamtam puzzles is a jigsaw puzzle game powered by Flutter and Flame.
 App can run on Android iOS and Web ...

 [Play in Browser Jigsaw Game](https://jigsaw.xfans.me)